3JTek/General-Assembly-Notes/module-02/node.md

 On the server we use NodeJS to perform the same function as the browser, but instead of the `window` object, we have the `global` object.
 Instead of browser APIs we have server APIs which replicate `setTimeout`, `console` and the like.

 When we use NodeJS, we often split our code into separate files or _modules_.
-The code from each module needs to _exported_ from thr file, so that it can be _imported_ into other files.
+The code from each module needs to _exported_ from the file, so that it can be _imported_ into other files.

 Imagine we have a `Car` class, and want to export it into another file: